mout/mout/README.md

 ## API Documentation ##

-Online documentation can be found at http://mout.github.com/ or inside the `doc` folder.
+Online documentation can be found at http://moutjs.com/ or inside the `doc` folder.

-## Wiki ##
+## FAQ / Wiki ##

 For more info about project structure, design decisions, tips, how to contribute, build system, etc, please check the [project